Warterproof PWM Solar Charge Controller 10A,12/24V, LS1024BP

 IP (or "Ingress Protection") ratings are used to define levels of sealing effectiveness of electrical enclosures against intrusion from foreign bodies (tools, dirt etc) and moisture.
 The numbers that follow IP each have a specific meaning.
 The first indicates the degree of protection (of people) from moving parts, as well as the protection of enclosed equipment from foreign bodies.
 The second defines the protection level that the enclosure enjoys from various forms of moisture (drips, sprays, submersion etc).

-- Q: Can a solar controller be used with a solar-powered electric vehicle charging infrastructure?
+- Q: Can a solar controller be used with solar-powered indoor communication systems?

-- Q: Can a solar controller be used with solar panels that have shading issues?
+- Q: Can a solar controller be used with solar-powered indoor waste management facilities?

-- Q: Can a solar controller be used for both solar panels and batteries?
+- Q: Can a solar controller be used with solar panels of different technologies (monocrystalline, polycrystalline, thin-film)?

 Send your message to us